cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 ![Figure](https://github.com/cander76/stat386-projects/raw/main/assets/images/mtcars.png)

 With this, we can see all of the different variables we can use to put into our plots.
-In this beginner’s guide, we are only going to make a simple plot using only 3 of the variables.
+In this beginner’s guide, we are going to make a simple plot using only three of the variables.

 # Basic Format of a ggplot Statement

 With any dataset, the way to format a ggplot command is to call the ggplot function, input the dataset, and choose the variables you would like to visualize using the “mapping = aes” command.
-You can then add the type of graph you would like.
-There are many options for this including but not limited to:
+You can then add the type of plot you would like.
+There are many options for plot type including, but not limited to:

 -geom_point (scatter plot)